pycom/pycom-micropython-sigfox/docs/library/math.rst

 .. module:: math
    :synopsis: mathematical functions

+|see_cpython_module| :mod:`python:math`.

 The ``math`` module provides some basic mathematical functions for working with floating-point numbers.

-.. only:: port_pyboard

 *Note:* On the pyboard, floating-point numbers have 32-bit precision.

-Availability: not available on WiPy 1.0.
+Availability: not available on WiPy.
 Floating point support required for this module.

 Functions